NNLoat/Flutter_WeatherMonitoring/README.md

 ## Project infomation

-ITCS424 Wireless and Mobile Computing \n by \n
+ITCS424 Wireless and Mobile Computing by
-Krisanakorn Rugbumroong 6388143\n
+Krisanakorn Rugbumroong 6388143
-Krissanaphol Rugbumroong 6388143\n
+Krissanaphol Rugbumroong 6388143
-Section 2\n
+Section 2

 ## How to run